ashutoshmjain/gita/src/how.md

     ![Search mdBook](./search.png)

     For example - if I search for `Siva`, as shown in the graphic above, it gives me the name of the book (`Mathura` in this case , than the name of the chapter (Prologue),  and finally it shows me the name of the heading with in the sections.
-Since I use a heading for even "foot notes" , you can easily tell if the your search term is in the main chapter or if it is buried deep into foot notes !
+Since I use a heading for even "foot notes" , you can easily tell if your search term is in the main chapter or if it is buried deep into foot notes !
 When you click on the search result , not only does it take to the appropriate section, it highlights the 'search term' in blue color for easy attention.

     There are few limitations though - Search index is being served to you over the internet (there is no central server), thus search index can't be too big.
 Which means if the book is too big , search gets painfully sluggish.
-That is the reason , I am publishing the third section of this online resource `Maha-Bharata` as a separate mdBook.
+That is the reason , I am publishing the third section of this online resource `Maha-Bharata` as a [separate](https://mahabharata.shutri.com) mdBook.

     The other limitation is, as of now search supports only English.
 Probably I haven't dug deeper into the features of this app!
-To circumvent this limitation, I am abstaining from publishing any text in script other than English.
+To circumvent this limitation, I am abstaining from using any other language — even the `Sanskrit` verses are purposefully not typed in `Devnagri`.

     Despite these limitations, I think search is by far the most useful feature, particularly for a narrative that tries to build a complex message interwoven across many chapters.
 I highly encourage the reader to use search if they are looking for any specific thing.
 It can even take you to the text you were last reading if you remember a line or few words — that is the best that technology could do without having the user to "register" for reading and keeping a track of your reading habits.